compono/idibu-api/UPP/README.md

 <li>allowNewUsers - set to true if you like UPP to create a new idibu user if an unknown email appears in the email field.
 Set true as default.</li>
 </ul>
 <h1>Providing board specific field values</h1><br />
-If you need, you can provide board specific values, that will be included on step2 of the posting process, the page we call PCP.
-To do that, please use the "extrafields" paramter with the following, URL encoded format.
+The posting process is split into two steps.
+On step 1 you provide basic job fields, While on step 2 you provide board specific values.
+Those are unique, job portal specific fields, that can not be mapped by data from step1.
+However you can provide values for those fields if you need to do so via the UPP.
+To do that, you need to call the page with an additional "extrafields" parameter.
+It's content needs to be different for different boards and fields.
+You can find more info on how to obtain fields name, type and value and board data <a href="https://github.com/oneworldmarket/idibu-api/blob/master/api-v3/board-specific-fields.md" target="_blank">here<a>.

-for text and single select fields please use the following format:
+So, for text and single select fields please use the following format:
 <ul>
 <li>extrafields=(numeric board id)|(field name)|(field value)</li>
 </ul>